 Contingent Bequest: gives all or a portion of your estate to the Hemingway Foundation when a named individual beneficiary dies before you.

 The Ernest Hemingway Foundation works with the Oak Park River Forest Community Foundation (www.oprfcommfd.org/) to manage the following sophisticated gift giving programs.
-To discuss a planned gift to the Ernest Hemingway Foundation please contact Allan Baldwin at 708-848-2222 or email@example.com.
+To discuss a planned gift to the Ernest Hemingway Foundation please contact our foundation treasurer at email@example.com.